lightning-viz/lightning-scala/README.md

 This is especially useful when working with custom plot types

 ##todo
-The following pieces of functionality still need to be added
+The following components need to be added
+- Add unit tests
 - Add ability to post images
 - Add basic type checking on options
 - Add implicit conversions on inputs to better handle e.g. Ints and Doubles, and nested arrays